 We run several concurrent projects, complementing each other to provide a holistic approach, which addresses a multitude of issues related to homelessness.
-Running these projects and activities allows us to reach our strategic aims, such as preventing and combating poverty and homelessness, empowering individuals and supporting local community in one of the most deprived areas of Dublin.
+Running these projects and activities allows us to reach our strategic aims, such as preventing and combating poverty and homelessness, empowering individuals and supporting the integration of homeless migrants.
 We are excited to continue to grow and develop our services.
-If you want to volunteer, please contact us.

 - MAP – Migrant Access Programme